Amrita Nada Upanishad describes OM Meditation. The steps by step method is:

-This should be done many times to get rid of the impurities.
-Meditation should be done traversing from Gross state to subtle state, beginning with navel and upwards.
+One should practice this Om Meditation for many times to get rid of the impurities.
+One should perform this meditation traversing from Gross state to subtle state, beginning with navel and upwards.

-This practice of yoga should be done with closed sight and with the firm foot without a tremor.
+One should practice this Yoga with closed sight and with the firm foot without a tremor.
 The union is stated by remaining without a tremor in the hollow stalk (viz., Susumna) alone is Dharana.
-It is reckoned as 12 matras in point of time or 48 seconds approximately.
+It is reckoned as 12 Matras in point of time or 48 seconds approximately.

-The subtler state of Om never decays, as it has neither soft consonant, nor consonant, nor vowel, nor palatal, nor guttural, nor labial, nor nasal, nor the semi-vowels, nor the sibilants.
+The subtler state of Om never decays.
+For the reason, it has neither soft consonant, nor consonant, nor vowel, nor palatal, nor guttural, nor labial, nor nasal, nor the semi-vowels, nor the sibilants.
 Prana travels through the path through which Om goes.
-Hence the constant practice of this kriya is needed.
+In other words, wherever the Pranava goes, Prana follows.
+Hence the constant practice of this technique is needed.

-The yogi should avoid fear, anger, sloth, too much of vigil or slumber, too much of food or fasting.
+Then the Upanishad mentions the impediments that the Yogi normally encounters with.
+The yogi should avoid fear, anger, and sloth.
+He should not be too vigil or slumber.
+Likewise, he should not eat too much of food or fasting.
 These are seven impediments to yoga.